Yogasree-21122006/PulseSense-AI/README.md

   </a>
 </p>

-### Smart ECG Arrhythmia Detection using Deep Learning (LSTM)
+### Smart ECG Arrhythmia Detection using Machine Learning

 ---

 ## 📌 Project Overview

 **PulseSense-AI** is an AI-powered healthcare system that analyzes ECG (Electrocardiogram) signals to detect cardiac arrhythmias in real-time.

-It uses a deep learning LSTM model to classify heart conditions and assist in early diagnosis.
+It uses a Machine Learning model with advanced signal feature extraction to classify heart conditions and assist in early diagnosis.

 🚀 The system is deployed as an interactive web application using Streamlit, enabling users to upload ECG data and get instant predictions.